tyronlove/blog/posts/durban-scrambled-eggs.md

 background: white
 ---

 Many chefs will tell you not to mess with scrambled eggs.
-They say things like, “it’s all about the eggs” while continuously stirring eggs with butter over a low heat, “your hand must just take the heat from the side of the pan.
-If you have to remove the pan from the heat, you lack understanding of temperature”.
+They say things like, <em>“it’s all about the eggs”</em> while continuously stirring eggs with butter over a low heat, <em>“your hand must just take the heat from the side of the pan.
+If you have to remove the pan from the heat, you lack understanding of temperature”</em>.

-So, says Marco Pierre-White in his BBC Maestro cooking course which I enrolled in to try get my cooking spark back after a series of Sunday lunch disasters.
+So, says Marco Pierre-White in his <em>BBC Maestro</em> cooking course which I enrolled in to try get my cooking spark back after a series of Sunday lunch disasters.

 While I do enjoy the buttery, creamy vibes of a well made French-style scramble, sometimes you wake up with a hangover, a piece of your soul is missing due to the crushing weight of regret and the only cure is a Green Ambulance (Creme Soda) and some Durban-style scrambled eggs on toast.